NORCO GAME RESOURCES

 • DIAL F FOR FRANKENSTEIN (Arthur C Clarke, 1964) - a dialogue between a handful of characters as they observe the emergence of a networked artificial intelligence in real-time.
 It communicates and spreads through telephone wires, household electrical circuits, banking systems, and other infrastructure.

-• THE GIG ECONOMY (Zero HP Lovecraft, 2019) - Genre-blurring crypto sci-fi that gives some of the themes present in the game much deeper treatment – an inscrutable gig work underworld that spirals ever deeper into the bizarre.
+• THE GIG ECONOMY (Zero HP Lovecraft, 2019) - Genre-blurring crypto sci-fi that gives some of the themes present in the game much deeper treatment – a gig work underworld that spirals ever deeper into the bizarre.

 • PERSONA 5 (P-Studio/Atlas, 2015) - The Superduck app evolved out of a conversation regarding Persona 5’s “metaverse navigator” and the concept of malevolent apps in general.